 - 32.1 Direct Acquisition is a mode of procurement of CSE not available in the PS-DBM, Non-CSE, and services with ABC not exceeding Two Hundred Thousand Pesos (₱200,000.00), where the Procuring Entity, without need to conduct a canvass or request for quotations, may procure directly from any known and reputable sources.
 Goods covered under this mode may be procured from stores, such as but not limited to, department store, depot, fast food chain, grocery and supermarket, wholesale and retail store, convenience store, clothing and apparel store, bookstore, drugstore and pharmacy, automotive parts and accessories store, construction and hardware store, and online stores.
-Services may be procured from service providers, such as but not limited to, furniture repair, automotive service, restoration service, machine and fabrication, and other related services. - 32.2 Procurement of goods and services through Direct Acquisition shall be reflected in the APP.
+Services may be procured from service, restoration service, machine and fabrication, and other related services. - 32.2 Procurement of goods and services through Direct Acquisition shall be reflected in the APP.